WHERE IT IS, PARKING AND TRANSPORT

 Q. Are there any restrictions on tent size?

-Q. Are there toilet facilities (including disabled facilities) on the camp site?
+Q. Are there shower and toilet facilities (including disabled facilities) on the camp site?

 Q. Can I have a barbeque or fire at the camp site?